wizo06/japanese/docs/Fundamentals/particles.md

 - あの夢をなぞって。
 *Tracing that dream*

-???+ trivia
+!!! tip "Did you know"
-    「あの夢をなぞって」 is the name of a song from the duo YOASOBI.
+    「あの夢をなぞって」 is the name of a song from a duo called YOASOBI.

 A *direct object* of a verb, is a word that the verb is acting on.
 It indicates the object of the action.
 If I say "I eat fish", you can ask "what are you eating?", and my answer would be "fish".
 The verb "eat" is acting on the word "fish".

-**Function 2: Marks the path/place of motion verbs**
+**Function 2: Marks the path of motion verbs**

 Unlike the direct object in English, places can also be the direct object of certain motion verbs in Japanese.
 However, as you can see by the next examples, it often translates to something different in English due to the slight difference of the concept of direct object.